kevle6/Gradual_Typing/README.md

 Gradual typing introduces runtime overhead due to type checks between static and dynamic sections.
 Recent research focuses on optimizing these checks and enhancing type inference algorithms to mitigate performance issues.

-Space/Time Complexity:
-- Static typing: Generally lowest runtime overhead
-- Dynamic typing: Higher runtime overhead due to dynamic type checks
-- Gradual typing: Can have overhead between static and dynamic, depending on implementation

-Runtime Performance:
-- Static typing: Usually offers the best performance due to compile-time optimizations
+- Static typing: Generally has the lowest runtime overhead.
+Usually offers the best performance due to compile-time optimizations.
-- Dynamic typing: Often slower due to runtime type checks and less opportunity for optimization
+- Dynamic typing: Higher runtime overhead due to dynamic type checks.
+Often slower due to runtime type checks and less opportunity for optimization.
-- Gradual typing: Performance can vary; typed portions can be optimized, while untyped portions retain flexibility
+- Gradual typing: Performance can vary; typed portions can be optimized, while untyped portions retain flexibility.
+Can have overhead between static and dynamic, depending on implementation.

 Let's examine some specific scenarios and benchmarks: